CED welcomes and encourages non-U.S. citizens to participate in the embARC Summer Design Academy.

 - Once you register, you will receive an email with instructions on how to activate your CalNet ID and you will be enrolled in embARC.

-- Log in to CalCentral and pay the full fee with a credit card within two weeks of registration.
+- Log in to CalCentral and pay the full fee with a credit card within 7 days of registration.

-- Log in to CalCentral and submit the International VSIS form (I-20 request).
+- Log in to CalCentral and submit the VSIS form (I-20 request).

 - In CalCentral follow instructions to upload your photo in order to be issued a Cal 1 Card.
 Your Cal 1 Card is your official campus photo identification.